USNavalResearchLaboratory/turboWAVE/docs/core-windows.rst

 	* Uncomment ``PLATFORM = WIN`` and comment out all other platforms.
 In a makefile, comments are preceded by :samp:`#`.
 	* Uncomment ``HARDWARE_ACCEL = OMP`` and comment out all other accelerators.
 	* Uncomment ``COMPILER_PREF = LLVM_CLANG`` and comment out all other compilers.
+	* Set the ``VBITS`` constant to match the available vector extensions, using the guidance in the nearby comments.
+You may need to search the internet for your processor's available extensions.
+If in doubt 256 is a typical value.

 #.
 Open an administrator PowerShell window.
 #. :samp:`choco install llvm`